Tell Congress to Oppose The Comcast/Time-Warner MergerLearn More About The Merger

 Commendably, in August 2013, the FCC put a cap on prison phone charges--15 cents per minute.
 They also put a stop to kick-back schemes.
 This long awaited action was facilitated through the outstanding and tireless commitment of FCC Commissioner Mignon Clyburn and staff, the Campaign for Prison Phone Justice as well as a wide coalition of civil rights, public interest and criminal justice reform organizations, including Public Knowledge.
 Together these efforts ensure that the families and loved ones of inmates are no longer susceptible to the exorbitant rates and egregious fee practices of inmate call service providers.

 Public Knowledge supports open and affordable access to communications.
-The high cost of these calls is disproportionate to the operating costs of these phone systems.
-We encourage a ruling by the FCC on the Write petition that would provide financial relief to families of prisoners by setting a cap on phone rates in prison.
+The cost of these calls should be proportionate to the operating costs of these phone systems.

 We produced a podcast exclusively on the topic of prison phones.

 We compiled a series of letters written to the FCC by people who are adversely affected by exorbitant prison phone rates and practices.

 Clarissa Ramon wrote this piece commending the FCC on their decision.